Does Parenting Time Affect Child Support?

 Now, what if each parent has approximately half of the parenting time?

 In that case, support is determined by calculating the guidelines for each of you and finding the middle ground.
-We want to offer a warning: judges can spot a parent who wants more time just to lower his or her child support.
+However, judges can spot a parent who wants more time just to lower his or her child support.
 It won’t work.
-Any recipient who has more than two-thirds of the parenting time, he or she can get an upward deviation of support.
+Any recipient who has more than two-thirds of the parenting time can get an upward deviation of support.
 Why?
-Because they’re with the children more and it’s the right thing.
+Because they’re with the children more.

-Support is handled differently in every court.
-The law is the same everywhere, but judges interpret the law and apply the facts differently.
+Child support is handled differently in every court.
+Although the law is the same everywhere throughout Massachusetts, you can strengthen your chances of getting a successful outcome in your case if your family law attorney is familiar with the court and judges.
 That’s why you need a law firm that assigns attorneys to the different regions of the courts charged with understanding how the judges each handle their cases.
-That’s what we do at Miller Law Group.
-Call us for a free, no-obligation consultation about child support in your case.
+At Miller Law Group, P.C., our attorneys know how judges throughout Massachusetts handle their cases and the judges know our attorneys.
+Call us for a free, no-obligation consultation about child support in your case at (508) 502-7002!